-Ginger (Zingiber officinale) is a flowering plant with a much-loved root that has been used as a spice for centuries as a staple in dishes like thirst-quenching Jamaican beer, gingerbread, and more.
+Ginger (Zingiber officinale) is a flowering plant with a much-loved root that has been used as a spice for centuries in dishes like thirst-quenching Jamaican beer, gingerbread, and more.
 In this article, we’re looking at what you can use as a ginger substitute in any situation.

 You will find ginger in a surprising number of recipes besides the cliche baking uses that most people have heard of.
 With a great deal of importance in Asian stir-fries and curries, this ingredient can be of the utmost importance to creating delicious flavorful sauces and marinades.